muhaha501/ilv_automatisierung_part_1_group_4/README.md

 # Pig Transcriptome Analysis Pipeline (GSE159583)

 This Nextflow pipeline is designed to reproduce the transcriptomic analysis of the study:
-**"Dietary phytonutrients and oxidized vegetable oil improve the immune response and liver metabolism in pigs"** (Le Coz et al., 2021).
+**"Exploring With Transcriptomic Approaches the Underlying Mechanisms of an Essential Oil-Based Phytogenic in the Small Intestine and Liver of Pigs"** (Le Coz et al., 2021).

 ## Project Overview